Cardfight!! Vanguard: The Movie

 Cardfight!!
 Vanguard: The Movie (劇場版 カードファイト!! ヴァンガード, Gekijōban Kādofaito!!
 Vangādo) is a 2014 Japanese animated/live-action science fantasy action film based on the Cardfight!!
 Vanguard series created by Bushiroad and Akira Itō.
-The film is divided into two segments: Neon Messiah (ネオンメサイア, Neonmesaia) the animated portion, and Three Games (3つのゲーム, Mittsu no gēmu), the live-action portion of the film.
+The film is divided into two segments: Neon Messiah (ネオンメサイア, Neon Mesaia) the animated portion, and Three Games (3つのゲーム, 3-tsu no Gēmu), the live-action portion of the film.
 The film is co-produced by Liden Films and Ace Crew Entertainment, and was released in theaters in Japan on September 13, 2014.

 Premise

 Neon Messiah

-The card game that gathered millions of players all over the world, and has become a part of everyday life.
-Through this game that has captivated the world, two card fighters, Aichi Sendou and Toshiki Kai, have met many friends and rivals, and grown.
-In the midst of his calm everyday life, from the bond he made with the unit "Blaster Blade", Aichi was entrusted with the wishes and prayers to save the Planet Cray from the brink of destruction, through a mysterious dream.
+The card game that gathered millions of players all over the world has become part of daily life.
+Throughout this game that has captivated the world, two card fighters – Aichi Sendō and Kai Toshiki – have met many friends and rivals.
+From the bond he made with the unit "Blaster Blade", Aichi was entrusted with the wishes and prayers to save the Planet Cray from the brink of destruction, through a mysterious dream.

-In that dream, Takuto Tatsunagi announced an invite-only tournament, and invited both Aichi and Kai to take part in "Messiah Scramble".
-The first prize is the card named "Messiah", the name of a savior that was heard in a dream.
-At the same time, there were many incidents of units disappearing from Vanguard cards throughout the world.

-The destruction of Planet Cray, the disappearance of the units, and the person that stood before the invitees, Kouji Ibuki.
-And so, the curtain rises, on the harshest battle ever for the team of Aichi and Kai.
+In that dream, Takuto Tatsunagi announced an invite-only tournament, then invited both Aichi and Kai to take part in Messiah Scramble.
+The first prize is the card named Messiah, the name of a savior that was heard in a dream.
+At the same time, the destruction of Planet Cray and disappearance of the units captivated the person that stood before the invitees, Kōji Ibuki.

 Three Games

-A blackmail sent to the police containing a video showing the letters "VF" in flame.
-"VF" means to battle with the card game "Vanguard", in other words, to "fight".
-The criminal's demand is to call the strongest adult vanguard fighter, and to fight him against three games.
+A blackmail sent to the police containing a video showing the letters VF in the flame.
+The criminal demands they call the strongest adult Vanguard fighter and fight him against three games.